Home Study

 JCS Manzanita Home Study (TK-12)

-About our Home Study Program
+About our TK-12 Home Study Program

 Parents who wish to play a more significant role in their student’s education choose the home study program.
 JCS Manzanita Home Study provides the most flexibility for students and parents, including choices for text-based, online or blended learning, but it also requires the greatest responsibility and self-direction.
 Students work primarily at home under the guidance of their parents to learn content and complete assignments created by credentialed teachers.
 Students have monthly meetings with their teachers to turn in work, and receive new assignments.
 Additional support via mentors can be provided as needed, as well as course tutoring.
-Middle and high school students also have access to academy classes that are available at varying levels based on the interest and the needs of our home study families.

 We empower parents to become partners in their child’s education and equip them to inspire their child’s love of learning and excel academically.